alikureishy/SDC-advanced-lane-lines/README.md

 "VehicleTracker": {
     	"ToPlot": 0,
     	"LookBackFrames": 5,
-	"Clusterer": {"ManhattanDBSCANClustererImpl": {"min_samples_ratio": 4, "cluster_range_ratio": 0.05}}
+	"Clusterer": {"EuclidianDBSCANClustererImpl": {"min_samples_ratio": 4, "cluster_range_ratio": 0.05}}
 }
 ```

-Note that the clustering mechanism used here is the 'ManhattanDBSCANClustererImpl' (discussed in previous section).
+Note that the clustering mechanism used here is the 'EuclidianDBSCANClustererImpl' (discussed in previous section).
 This is an appropriate mechanism to use since the previous handler's heatmap-based clustering would have generated a high probability detection.

 Given an input video of a reasonably high FPS value, it is likely that a 'LookBackFrames' setting of several frames would achieve a near accurate span of the object.
 A value that is too high would however generate detections that are wider than the actual vehicle, while a value that is too small would be jittery and would also not eliminate sufficient false positives collected over the configured period.
 The min_samples_ratio setting is important when eliminating false positives, for any given 'LookBackFrames' setting value and should necessarily be less than the latter, but not too low either.
 A gap of 1-2 samples achieves a sufficiently high-quality detection (as depicted in the configuration above).

+Here is an illustration of the tempero-spatial clustering (last window -- bottom right) that is occurring due to the output from the 'Vehicle Clusterer'.
+The final result of that tempero-spatial clustering is not shown here but will be shown on the next illustration:
 ![VehicleTracker-Illustration]

+...and as promised, here at the bottom right is the final output of the tempero-spatial clustering.
+Note how the configuration settings above -- namely the 'LookBackFrames' and 'min_samples_ratio' settings above are taking effect:
+![VehicleMarker-Illustration]
+(The lower right window illustrated here is actually created by the 'Vehicle Marker', but the data for it is produced by the 'Vehicle Tracker' and is therefore being illustrated here).

 #### Vehicle Marker

-This is a downstream processor that draws the bounding boxes for detected->clustered->tracked vehicles to the final processed image.
+This is the downstream processor that actually draws the bounding boxes for detected->clustered->tracked vehicles to the final processed image, which has already been illustrated above.
+This is the component responsible for the final vehicle detection boxes that are seen in the output video.
 It kicks in on the unwind of the stack of pipeline handlers.
 The bounding data in this case is generated by the 'Vehicle Tracker' component that kicks in during upstream processing of the pipeline, whose output is available to this processor on the unwind.

 ```
 "VehicleMarker": {
 	"ToPlot": 0
 }
 ```
-![VehicleMarker-Illustration]

 ### Lane Finding Handlers